 Being on a boat, like any home, requires some “household rules” to make things run smoothly.
-I am not talking about curfews or anything of the sorts, although sometimes those are needed too, but am referring more to the way things work and need to be handled.
+I am not talking about curfews or anything of the sorts.
+Although sometimes those are needed too!
+But I am referring more to the way things work and need to be handled.

 Being in small quarters for extended amounts of time with others means that these rules need to be followed for the boat to stay in tip top shape and harmony to be had for all.

 Things we have had to show guests when they come aboard our boat

 Although many would expect that the toilet does not need explanation, guess again.
 This is the one we usually have to show everyone multiple times.

 First of all, the toilet itself is not like back home.
 We have two manual pump toilets, meaning you do your business then you flip the switch to the water flush side, pump for a while, and then flip the switch to the dry flush side and pump until the bowl is empty.
 If the hand pump seems resistant, a little vegetable oil in the bowl will solve that problem real quick.
 But it doesn’t end there.

 To keep our toilets as long as possible before needing to be replaced we decided that on our boat we do not flush toilet paper down the toilet.
 Instead there is a lovely airtight tin next to the toilet for your paper, and there are also small brown bags that you can use to place your paper in before placing that in the tin if you don’t want others seeing your toilet paper.

 The reason for this being cockroaches.
 Those pesky indestructible bugs that love to hide in your bilges and eat your food while you peacefully sleep.
 Those critters sometimes lay eggs in cardboard and you may unknowingly be bringing them home to hatch on your boat.
 So throw that cardboard out.
 Repackage everything that is in cardboard into something a little less harmful for your boat and a bug free sanity.
 Ziplocks and tupperware were our best friends.